 If mediation reaches impasse, the parties are often counseled to attempt other non-litigated means prior to enlisting the help of the court.
 This could include Progressive Divorce, Collaborative Law, binding or non-binding Arbitration, or any hybrid approach well-suited to the requirements of the case.
 There are those situations, unfortunately, where we will make the observation to both parties that the case is no longer a candidate for successful resolution apart from the court process.

-Call or contact us today for a FREE consultation regarding your New Jersey Child Custody or Parenting Time Dispute and whether Alternative Dispute Resolution (NJ ADR), NJ Divorce Mediaton, Custody Mediation or Collaborative Divorce at Romanowski Law Offices is for You.
+Call or contact us today for an expert consultation regarding your New Jersey Child Custody or Parenting Time Dispute and whether Alternative Dispute Resolution (NJ ADR), NJ Divorce Mediaton, Custody Mediation or Collaborative Divorce at Romanowski Law Offices is for You.